Your best blog post ideas are hidden in plain sight

 Even if I do nothing with this article that you are reading right now, I know that there are people that will stumble upon this through a Google search because they may be on the hunt for good blog post ideas.

 Here’s an example of a blog post I wrote for a contractor client.
-The idea came from a topic the contractor found himself explaining over and over again to prospective customers, the pros and cons of fiber cement siding versus wood siding.
+The idea came from a topic the contractor repeatedly explained to prospective customers, the pros and cons of fiber cement siding versus wood siding.

-We decided to create a blog post about this and we used it in some creative ways, but the biggest benefit was the onslaught of organic traffic and the inbound links acquired that point toward the article.
+We decided to create a blog post about this, and we used it in some creative ways, but the most significant benefit was the onslaught of organic traffic, and the inbound links acquired that point toward the article.

 Check out the thousands of unique page views each month.